mercaux/slate/integration/index.html.md

-size | yes | One size or array of sizes barcode | yes | One barcode or array of barcodes associated with sizes price | yes | We support different prices for differens countries ecom_url | yes/no | Required in case of integration for omni images | yes/no | Required if additional images feed/folder is not provided old_price | no | Price before discounts short_description | no | Can be used as a subtitle
+size | yes | One size or array of sizes barcode | yes | One barcode or array of barcodes associated with sizes price | yes | We support different prices for differens countries ecom_url | yes/no | Required in case of integration for omni channel orders images | yes/no | Required if additional images feed/folder is not provided old_price | no | Price before discounts short_description | no | Can be used as a subtitle